 This phase represents the period from student enrollment to completion of their first college-level course.
 The objective here is to help students choose and enter a program of study as early as possible.
 Many students seeking degrees drop out after only one or two terms as evidenced by our most recent data.
-Similar to access data referenced above in the Connection phase, our course retention data also indicates African American, Latinx, Native American and Pacific Islander students are less likely than their peers to remain in their class(es)28.
+Similar to access data referenced above in the Connection phase, our course retention data also indicates African American, Latinx, Native American and Pacific Islander students are less likely than their peers to remain in their class(es)29.
 Between 11% to 14% of these students withdraw from our courses, representing nearly 4,000 enrollments our college loses each year.
-In fall 2019, among students whose educational goal is a degree or transfer, 66% were still enrolled at our college in winter 2020.29 level courses in their chosen program of study.
-What are their experiences?
-What are some policies or processes we have put into practice that created hurdles in their educational journey?
-These reflection points helps us better understand our students' lived experiences as well as sheds light on why students stop out and leave our campus altogether.
+In fall 2019, among students whose educational goal is a degree or transfer, 66% were still enrolled at our college in winter 2020.30